 - 2 tablespoons water

-- 9 large fresh passion fruit/1 and a ½ cups pulp
+- 9ish large fresh passion fruit (1 and a ½ cups pulp with seeds)

 - 1 cup homemade or store bought passion fruit coulis